matt-oehler-dev/realreq/README.md

 without over specifying the actual requirements for their library.

 ### Deep Dependencies

-Alternatively, you can get a "deep" dependency list by using the `-d` flag
+Alternatively, you can get a "deep" dependency list by using the `-d` flag:

 ```
 realreq -d -s ./path/to/mypackage > requirements.txt